thegworld/gtx-browser/docs/webapps/why-is-this-test-failing.md

 1. Is this a flaky test that is showing up on the flakiness dashboard with a score > 200?
 It is reasonable to disable this test.
 See the [flakiness](#flakiness) section, and the [disabling tests section](#disabling-tests) about how to disable the test.
 2. Are a huge number of tests suddenly failing?
 This is probably because behavior was changed that broke the critical user journeys that these tests come from.
 Either:
     1. A regression was introduced in a CL that needs to be reverted.
 If this is the case, that CL should probably to be found and reverted.
     2. The current CL changed the way the system works which conflicts with the critical user journeys.
 If this is the case, the critical user journeys need to be updated.
-Please contact the team at  pwa-dev@chromium.org and/or post on #pwas on Chromium Slack, as we can help update the framework & guide this process.
+Please contact the team at  pwa-dev@chromium.org and/or post on #pwas on GTx Browser Slack, as we can help update the framework & guide this process.

 ### Disabling tests